CoffeeJarr/IOT_CJ1/README.md

 ###### [weekly reports]
   **First week**
-  learn to use the github and have a general understanding of IOT\\
-  **Second week**
-  purchase the Raspberry Pi 4B with a camera and a display screen\\
+  learn to use the github and have a general understanding of IOT\n **Second week** purchase the Raspberry Pi 4B with a camera and a display screen\\
   try to use the Raspberry Pi and call the camera , since I used to be familiar with C++ and matlab in the past , maybe I still need some time to grasp the Python\\